Laura Berry

 Frequently Asked Questions

-There are several types of car insurance coverage, including liability insurance, collision insurance, comprehensive insurance, personal injury protection (PIP), and uninsured/underinsured motorist coverage.
+The types of car insurance coverage include liability insurance, collision insurance, comprehensive insurance, personal injury protection (PIP), and uninsured/underinsured motorist coverage.

 Liability insurance covers the cost of damages or injuries that you may cause to others in an accident.
 It typically includes bodily injury liability and property damage liability coverage.